Kylemc1413/GameplayModifiersPlus/README.md

 #### Github: https://github.com/Kylemc1413/GameplayModifiersPlus/

+#### Changelog 1.1.5
+- #### Chat Integration
+- 3 New Commands! '!gm bombs' will randomly replace notes with bombs for the duration of the command, the chance of a note becoming a bomb can be adjusted in the config. '!gm faster' and '!gm slower' will change the song speed, just like how faster song, slower song, and practice mode do!
+The multiplier for each as well as the typical command options can be adjusted, and default to the values faster song and slower song use
+- Various bugfixes
 #### Changelog 1.1.0
 - #### Chat Integration
 - New Command! '!gm pause' Will literally just pause the streamer's game when activated if the charge requirements are met, and will activate a global cooldown for all commands